andyye1999/andyye1999/README.md

 - 👋 Hi, I’m @andyye1999
-- 👀 I’m interested in digital signal processing
+- 👀 I’m interested in speech signal processing, Single-channel voice enhancement， such as aec, ns, anc, agc
-- 🌱 I’m currently learning Active Noise Cancellation
+- 🌱 I’m currently learning Active Noise Cancellation and WebRTC
-- 💞️ I’m looking to collaborate on speech signal processing
+- 💞️ I’m looking to collaborate on deep learning on speech signal processing
 - 📫 How to reach me Email as_yhc@163.com

 <!---
 andyye1999/andyye1999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.